How mining Bitcoin with natural gas could reduce energy waste

 With the electricity needs of Bitcoin mining, this symbiosis has been transformative for the future of the industry.
 After installing an EZ Smartbox and powering cryptocurrency mining with otherwise-stranded natural gas, the benefits to OAG producers include:

 - Total portability of crypto mining containers

 - No interruption to operations

 EZ Blockchain mobile data centers are used on-site, and EZ Blockchain handles all logistics and installation at no upfront cost to the OAG companies.
 Installation takes two to three days.

 EZ Blockchain has partnered with companies like KTS Engineering and Silver Energy in the long-term design and evolution of their Smartboxes and their rollout.
 The innovation in their data center design has spearheaded this opportunity for OAG companies with superior ROI after installation.

-The EZ Smartbox has evolved as the technology has, too, and the company’s experience across North American drilling sites have informed even more inventive solutions to meet every possible optimization.
+The EZ Smartbox has evolved as the technology has, too, and the company’s experience across North American drilling sites has informed even more inventive solutions to meet every possible optimization.

 EZ Smartgrid: what is it and how does it work?